rtbs-dev/text-data-spr22/homework/hw1-assumptions/hw1-cn/hw1-cn.md

 I am trying to clusters of lines based on the line number, the character's unique id number, the first line, last line, total line number and the gap between the current line and the chracter's next line.
 Since I know that sequential lines are likely from the same play.
 However, because of the recurring characters, I will set the n_clusters to be higher than 9 so I can capture when a group of recurring characters speak.

 This exercise is to see if an algorithm can "color" the points the same way I would color them so it's not an exact science - I'm merely using it as a visual guide.
-I added vertical lines to see how the labels would split the lines based on number
+I added vertical lines for how I would "visually" split the dialogues & characters into different plays based on their clustered labels

 ```python
 from sklearn.cluster import KMeans